silvery107/nmt-multi30k-pytorch/README.md

 # <center>Neural Machine Translation from German to English with Transformer on Multi30K Dataset</center>
+ In this work, we implemented a Transformer architecture to realize a full attention neural network that learns to translate German to English.
+The best model gains a *BLEU* score up to $37.39$, when the minimum frequency of words is selected to be 3.

 ## Virtual Environment Setup
 1. Check required environment